schrilax/schrilax.github.io/_pages/about.md

   - Distillation, Quantization methods (QAT, PTQ)
 - Deep Graph/Geometric Learning

 I have 12+ years of research and 12+ years of developer experience during which I have been exposed and worked on solving a variety of problems.
 Passionate about advancing the state-of-the-art in AI and contributing to the AI community.
-Please feel free to contact me at suchismi@buffalo.edu :)
+Please feel free to contact me at smit.martingale@gmail.com :)

 ----